 We’ve all used paint over the years and probably thought nothing of it.
 I know I have.
+That was until I came across eco friendly paint.

 Once you have a little look into paint and how it’s made, you’ll soon realise that it’s not very good for either your health or the environment.